ToddE/website-toddemerson.com/content/The Outsider/BeyondEDI.md

 The DLT approach also supports versioning of these distributed applications to accommodate evolving business needs and technology.
 When mistakes occur, the DLT's immutability ensures that the original, incorrect transaction is recorded along with a new transaction that compensates for the error, providing a clear and auditable history.

 **Handling Exceptions:** While this DLT-based platform enforces standardized data formats and typical workflows, real-world supply chains often involve exceptions.
-The platform is designed to accommodate these deviations by providing a framework for recording agreed-upon conditions or modifications to standard processes.
-The detailed decision-making for handling exceptions usually remains within each participant's internal systems.
-However, the DLT serves as the auditable and transparent record of the final agreed-upon terms and the actual execution of events, ensuring all parties have a shared understanding, even when scenarios deviate from the norm.**
+The platform design accomodates these deviations by providing a framework for recording agreed-upon conditions or modifications to standard processes.
+The detailed decision-making for handling exceptions remains within each participant's internal systems.
+However, the DLT serves as the auditable and transparent record of the final agreed-upon terms and the actual execution of events, ensuring all parties have a shared understanding, even when scenarios deviate from the norm.

-As of the writing of this narrative, platforms like [Corda](https://r3.com/get-corda/) seem well-suited to implement these concepts.
+As of the writing of this narrative, platforms like [Corda](https://r3.com/get-corda/) seem well-suited to implement these concepts, though the creation of a specific blockchain to accomodate these requirements my be necessary.

 ## Technical Design: Architecture, Deployment, and Scalability
-This section outlines the technical architecture of the proposed DLT solution, focusing on how it ensures secure, efficient, and scalable data exchange.
+A robust and widely adopted DLT-based supply chain solution hinges on a well-architected technical framework.

-### Participant Nodes and Secure Connectivity:
+### Participant Nodes and Secure Connectivity
 Each participant (retailer, supplier, etc.) operates a node on suitable hardware within their private network.
-Nodes communicate through secure channels (VPNs, leased lines) using strong authentication and encryption.
+Nodes communicate securely using strong authentication and encryption.
 Approaches for secure communication may include:

 - **Private Network Infrastructure:** The consortium will establish or utilize a dedicated private network infrastructure (e.g., a physically isolated network segment, a managed private network service) that interconnects all participant locations.
 This ensures network-level isolation from the public internet.

 - **Strict Firewall Rules and Access Control Lists (ACLs):** Communication between participant nodes will be governed by explicit and tightly controlled firewall rules and ACLs implemented on network devices at each participant's edge.
 These rules will specify the exact IP addresses and ports allowed for communication between authorized nodes, effectively limiting network access to only necessary interactions.

 - **Transport Layer Security (TLS/SSL) with Mutual Authentication (mTLS):** All communication between blockchain nodes will be encrypted using TLS/SSL protocols.
 Furthermore, we will implement mutual TLS (mTLS), requiring each node to authenticate its identity to other communicating nodes using digital certificates.
 This ensures that only authorized and verified nodes can establish secure connections and exchange data.

 - **Node-Specific Cryptographic Identities:** Each participant node will be assigned a unique cryptographic identity (public/private key pair).
 This identity will be used for authentication at the application level of the blockchain, verifying the origin of transactions and other network communications.

-When considering the [Solution Objectives](#solution-objectives) the most effective strategy is likely a combination of mTLS + Node-Specific Cryptographic Identities combined with Firewall Rules.
+When considering the [Solution Objectives](#solution-objectives) the most effective strategy is likely a combination of mTLS and Node-Specific Cryptographic Identities combined with Firewall Rules.

 ### Key Management
-Participants are responsible for managing their cryptographic keys.
-Ideally the service or platform would assist with Key Management, though the methodology should be open enough that a participant can use or implement their own preferred Key Management solution they choose.
+Each participant is responsible for managing their cryptographic keys.
+Ideally the service or platform would assist with Key Management, though the methodology should be open enough that a participant can use or implement their own preferred Key Management solution.

 #### Types of Keys
 - **Identity Keys:** Each participant has a unique identity on the network, represented by a cryptographic key.
 This key is used to sign transactions, proving the participant's identity.

 - **Data Encryption Keys:** For sensitive data that needs to be shared on a "need-to-know" basis, participants use encryption keys.
 These keys can be symmetric (shared between the parties involved) or asymmetric (public/private key pairs).

 #### Participant Responsibilities
 - **Generating Keys:** Participants generate their own identity keys and encryption keys using secure cryptographic algorithms.
-Platforms like Corda support standard algorithms for this purpose.

 - **Storing Keys:** Participants must securely store their private keys to prevent unauthorized access.
 This might involve hardware security modules (HSMs), secure software wallets, or other robust key management solutions.

 - **Distributing Keys:** Participants share their public keys with their transacting partners.
 This allows them to verify signatures on transactions and encrypt data for the intended recipient.
 In the case of symmetric encryption, participants establish a shared secret key through a secure key exchange protocol.